Mpergolatti/ReadmeGen/README.md

   6. [Authors and acknowledgment](#authors%20and%20acknowledgment)
 ---
 ## About
-  ${data.description}
+  test
 ---
 ## Usage Info

 ---
 ## Installation:
-  Click the link below to go to the repository and clone the project
+  test
   To clone the repo:

-      git clone ${data.clone}
+      git clone test

 ---
 ## License
-  License used for this project - ${data.license}
+  License used for this project - GNU AGPLv3

   * For more information on license types, please reference this website for additional licensing information - [https: //choosealicense.com/](https://choosealicense.com/).